Martchus/reflective-rapidjson/README.md

 * For the same reason `const char *` strings are only supported for serialization.
 * Enums are (de)serialized as their underlying integer value.
 When deserializing, it is currently *not* checked whether the present integer value is a valid enumeration item.
-* For deserialization, iteratables must provide an `emplace_back` method.
-So deserialization of eg. `std::forward_list` is currently not supported.
 * The JSON type for smart pointer depends on the type the pointer refers to.
 It can also be `null`.
+* For deserialization
+    * iteratables must provide an `emplace_back` method.
+So deserialization of eg. `std::forward_list` is currently not supported.
+    * custom types must provide a default constructor.
 * For custom (de)serialization, see the section below.

 ## Usage